IL2HorusTeam/il2fb-mission-parser/docs/parsers/bornplace.rst

                           'if_deck_is_full': False,
                       },
                   },
+                  'aircraft_limitations': {
+                      'enabled': True,
+                      'consider_lost': True,
+                      'consider_stationary': True,
                   },
+              },
               'radar': {
                   'range': 50,
                   'min_height': 0,
                   'max_height': 5000,
               },
-              'pos': {
+              'pos': Point2D(121601.0, 74883.0),
-                  'x': 121601.0,
-                  'y': 74883.0,
           },
-          },
-      ]
+      ],
   }

 **Description**:

-The output of the parser is a dictionary with a single item.
-It is accessible by ``homebases`` key.
-The value is a list of of dictionaries containing information about each homebase.
+The output of the parser is a :class:`dict` with  ``homebases`` item which contains a list of of dictionaries.
+Each dictionary contains information about single homebase.

 ``1``
   Code number of army the object belongs to.